With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 A name-based level 1 check is fairly simple.
 The employer, or a background check company hired by the employer, will use the name of the applicant (full name including middle name), and usually, social security number, to run a handful of basic background checks.

 The information is entered into various databases, such as local court records, local and state police records, sex offender registries, 1 state courts, and E-verify databases.
-This is the kind of background check that many people have already undergone as part of a typical application process.
+This is the kind of background screening that many people have already undergone as part of a typical application process.

 Fingerprint (Level 2) Background Checks